AcademySoftwareFoundation/opencue.io/content/blog/news/roadmap-july-2019.md

 ---
-title: "OpenCue roadmap at SIGGRAPH"
+title: "OpenCue Birds of a Feather at SIGGRAPH"
-linkTitle: "OpenCue roadmap at SIGGRAPH"
+linkTitle: "OpenCue Birds of a Feather at SIGGRAPH"
 date: 2019-07-08
 description: "Learn more about the OpenCue roadmap at SIGGRAPH 2019"
+aliases:
+    - /blog/2019/07/08/opencue-roadmap-at-siggraph/
 ---

 If you're attending SIGGRAPH 2019 in Los Angeles, you can learn more about